ta18/learn-hugo/content/english/faq/python3/venv/index.md

 ## Tools

-Two tools are most often encountered to create EVP:
+Two tools are most often used to create PVE:

 * the `conda` command, available when you install Python with [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual)
 * the `venv` Python module which allows you to create an PVE (see [venv](https://docs.python.org/3/library/venv.html)).